mui/material-ui/docs/src/pages/guides/mui-packages/mui-packages.md

 **Why does MUI have many packages?
 Why not just one?**

+MUI started as a single package that provide React Material design components.
+However, as the library grow and more people start to use it, we have experienced that not everyone wants to use everything.
+Some people might want to use the components without styles and use their methods to do the styling.
+Some want to leverage MUI styling API and build their own design system, etc.

-To be able to serve different needs.
-For example, some people want to use components with built-in styles, but some people might want to have full control of the styling.
-By abstracting into smaller packages, it also allows MUI to grow out of Material design to provide more design option to the community.
+Moreover, by abstracting into smaller packages, it also allows MUI to grow out of Material design to provide more design option to the community.

 The packages can be categorized in 3 layers as shown in the picture below.

 <img src="/static/images/packages/mui-packages.jpeg" style="width: 360px; max-width: 100%;" />

 The **bottom** is the internal layer (used by the upper layer).
-The **middle** layer is the building-blocks that serve specific purpose.
+The **middle** layer is the building-blocks that are foundation for building UIs.
 The **top** layer combines building-blocks to create ready-to-use and customizable component library.
 Let's take a look at each layer from the bottom-up to see how it is used.

 ## Styled engine